Download PDF

 There are neither statutory provisions nor provisions in the Articles of Association that restrict voting rights or the transfer of shares.
 A pooling agreement exists between Dr. Utz, his children and his sister and her children.
 The shares of the pool members (2,709,181 shares or 53.7% of the voting rights) can only be disposed of uniformly and the voting rights at the Annual General Meeting can only be exercised uniformly.
 Apart from the above-mentioned agreement, the Executive Board is not aware of any restrictions affecting voting rights or the transfer of shares.

-To the knowledge of the Executive Board and on the basis of the notifications received by the Company under securities law, there are direct or indirect interests in the share capital of Uzin Utz SE that exceed 10.0% of the voting rights.
+To the knowledge of the Executive Board and on the basis of the notifications received by the company under securities law, there are direct or indirect shareholding in the share capital of Uzin Utz SE that exceed 10% of the voting rights.
 Further details are provided in the notes to the (consolidated) financial statements under "Disclosures pursuant to Section 160 (1) AktG".

 Shares with special rights